mststats/MOSAIC/README.txt

 > Rscript mosaic.R Moroccan example_data/ -a 2 -n 2 -c 18:22
 or in an interactive R session:
 > mosaic.result=run_mosaic("Moroccan","example_data/",18:22,2,2)
-Note that the latter does not produce plots by default but can be made to do so by adding the argument PLOT=TRUE.

 User defined simulations can also be provided by specifying a vector of populations:
 > Rscript mosaic.R simulated example_data/ -c 18:22 -n 2 -p "English Mandenka"